The Politics

 What about government entrepreneurial programs?

-Government small-business and entrepreneurial programs require financing to be 100% up-front and in-cash before contracts are ratified.
-They only participate in a 50% rebate model, and do not participate in a 50% up-front model, which is the better model.
-It is difficult to come up with 100% of funds up-front if banks don't loan to start-ups.
+Government small-business and entrepreneurial programs require financing to be 100% up-front and in-cash before contracts are even considered for ratification.
+They only participate in a 50% rebate model, and do not participate in a 50% up-front model, which is clearly the better model.
+It is difficult to come up with 100% of funds up-front if banks don't loan to start-ups, or even participate for that matter.

 What about cancer charities?

-While Innovative Potential and the CGP are rich subject areas for grant participation, you need university affiliation, permission, and authorization to apply for the grants, period, this has to do with how the government program policy accepts applications.
-To get this university acknowledgment you need the university's senate to grant it, and for them to grant it: you must be within a development strategy of the university itself.
-The development strategies are determined by the availability of state and federal funding programs that the university can access.
+While Innovative Potential and the CGP are rich subject areas for grant participation, you need university affiliation, permission, and doctoral degree authorization to apply for the grants, period, this has more to do with how the government program policies accepts applications, I'm not a doctor, remember.
+To get this university acknowledgment you need the university's senate to grant it, and for them to grant it: you must be within a developmental strategy of the university itself.
+The development strategies of the universities are set and determined by the availability of state and federal funding programs that the university can access as set by the government, and since no government is able to acquire any licensure due to incompetency and communication breakdowns: no state has acquired any patent licenses from Innovative Potential to incorporate into their budgets so that their post-secondary institutions can participate.

 What about political representatives?